 As you can see, this license is very flexible.
 There is a wide array of mediums you can use the content in.
 Things like YouTube videos, social media posts, background videos for concerts, videos to use in a blog post or other e publications, to play on all kinds of websites, or for email marketing, etc.

 It's worth highlighting here, that there is a core difference between the Shutterstock image license and the video license regarding the Standard license cap.

-However for video content, as you just saw, there are no budget limitations set, the cap is issued around the number of viewers.
+However, for video content, unlike what happens in image licensing, there are no budget limitations set: the cap is issued around the number of viewers.
 This is much more convenient, in our opinion.

 Now, what you cannot do with a Standard license, is given by the same terms:

 - You can’t use the videos in multimedia projects with audiences larger than 500,000 viewers